Can We Settle Part of a Gratuity Now Due to Health Issues and Await Account Details Later?

 Your valuable replies are solicited.

-Kind regards,
+Kind regards, Mahesh Khandelwal

 KK!HR

-Legally speaking, this is not permissible as the law on this point makes it amply clear that gratuity cannot be attached and it is an absolute right, as could be seen in this case.
-(Reference Section 4 of the PG Act 1972, there is no provision for any deduction).
+Legally speaking, this is not permissible as the law on this point makes it amply clear that gratuity cannot be attached, and it is an absolute right, as could be seen in this case (Reference Section 4 of the PG Act 1972; there is no provision for any deduction).

-However, having had to deal with similar situation, a way out was tried, by taking a receipt from the workman for having received the full amount of gratuity and taking an authorisation for making the mutually accepted amount and the balance amount was paid to the employee.
-This had resolved the problem and later there was no litigation on this point.
+However, having had to deal with a similar situation, a way out was tried by taking a receipt from the workman for having received the full amount of gratuity and taking authorization for making the mutually accepted amount.
+The balance amount was then paid to the employee.
+This had resolved the problem, and later there was no litigation on this point.
+You may consider the alternative with the associated risk.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute